fortenbt/smb3-eh/_featured_categories/ghidra-loader.md

 layout: list

 # The title of the tag's page.
-title: Early Hammer Manipulation
+title: Super Mario Bros.
+3 Ghidra Loader

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: eh-manipulation
+slug: ghidra-loader

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  These posts describe the history and technical details of the Early Hammer Manipulation strategy for the SMB3 Warpless speedrun category.
+  I've completed a Ghidra loader that correctly maps in all the ROM's program banks at their respective addresses along with all of the symbols from the complete disassembly

 # Setting `menu` will generate an entry in the sidebar for this tag.
 menu: true
-order: 2
+order: 1
 ---